January 1, 2021

 Nandi Bushell This 10-year-old drumming prodigy challenged Dave Grohl to a drum-off.
 Dave took up the challenge... and lost.
 Nandi is a delightful and energetic musician and I can't wait to see what she does next.

-Sarah Cooper Comedian Sarah Cooper made a name for herself lip-synching to clips of Donald Trump.
+Sarah Cooper Comedian Sarah Cooper made a name for herself lip-syncing to clips of Donald Trump.
 Her career took off this year, netting herself a Netflix special and guest-hosting gigs on late night TV.

 Blaire Erskine Erskine became internet famous with her straight-faced parodies of conservatives.
 So spot on, it was hard to tell whether they were characters or real people.